CFACC Conference strengthens theater-level command and Allied interoperability

-RAMSTEIN AIR BASE, Germany - Commanders, leaders and staff from various military branches participate in the Combined Forces Air Component Command conference at Ramstein Air Base, Germany, Feb.
+RAMSTEIN AIR BASE, Germany - U.S. Navy Vice Admiral Bruce Lindsey (retired), senior mentor, asks a question after a briefing during the Combined Forces Air Component Command conference at Ramstein Air Base, Germany, Feb.
 10, 2026.
-With a curriculum focused on the organization and processes of a Combined Air Operations Center (CAOC), the conference features instruction from senior national-level civilian and military leaders, combatant commanders and retired senior officers.
+The conference, hosted by the U.S. Air Force's Eaker Center for Leadership Development, brought together senior military leaders from nine nations to provide a broad perspective on the operational level of war.
 (U.S. Air Force photo by Tech.
 Sgt.
 Alexandra M. Longfellow)

 |Date Taken: